sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 freeing the runtime if you use JSDict.
 (TODO: this all seems very broken.
 Why isn't JSDict itself just a ref object?)

 Passing `JS_EXCEPTION` to `fromJS` is valid, and results in no new exception being thrown.

 ### Custom type converters

 In Monoucha, object reference types are automatically converted to JS reference types.
 However, value types are different:

 * A non-reference `object` is converted to a JS reference by implicitly turning it into `ptr object`, as noted [above](#non-reference-objects).
 * Trying to pass any other type to/from JS errors out at compilation.

 To work around this limitation, you can override `toJS` and `fromJS` for specific types.
 In both cases, it is enough to add an overload for the respective function and expose it to the module where the converter is needed (i.e. where you call `registerType`).

 ### Implementation details

 As mentioned before, ref types registered with the registerType macro can be freely passed to JS, and the function-defining macros set functions on their JS prototypes.
 When a ref type is passed to JS, a shim JS object is associated with the Nim object, and will remain in memory until neither Nim nor JS has references to it.

-In fact, there is a complication in this system: QuickJS has a reference-counting GC, and so does Nim.
-Associating two objects managed by two separate GCs is problematic: even if you can freely manage the references on both objects, you now have a cycle that only a cycle collector can break up.
-A cross-GC cycle collector is out of question;
+There is a complication in this system: QuickJS has a reference-counting GC, and so does Nim.
+Associating two objects managed by two separate GCs is
-then it would be easier to just replace the entire GC in one of the runtimes.
+problematic: even if you can freely manage the references on both objects, you now have a cycle that only a cycle collector can break up.
+A cross-GC cycle collector is out of question; then it would be easier to just replace the entire GC in one of the runtimes.
 (That is probably how a future ARC-based version will work.)

 So instead, we patch a hook into the QuickJS cycle collector.
 Every time a JS companion object of a Nim object would be freed, we first check if the Nim object still has references from Nim, and if yes, prevent the JS object from being freed by "moving" a reference to the JS object (i.e. unref Nim, ref JS).

 Then, if we want to pass the object to JS again, we add no references to the JS object, only to the Nim object.
 By this, we "moved" the reference back to JS.

 This way, the Nim cycle collector can destroy the object without problems if no more references to it exist.
 Once you set some properties on the JS companion object, it will remain even if no more references exist to it in JS for some time, only in Nim.
 So this works:

 ```js
 document.querySelector("html").canary = "chirp";